Learned iterative networks: An operator learning perspective: Learned iterative networks

-Learned iterative networks that were obtained by unrolling (unfolding) a truncated iterative scheme can also be trained in supervised manner to solve an ill-posed inverse problem.
+Learned iterative networks that were obtained by unrolling (unfolding) a truncated iterative scheme can also be trained in supervised manner to solve an ill-posed inverse problem (Section~\ref{sec:InvProb}).
 One of the earliest examples of this was for blind deconvolution \cite{Schuler:2016aa}.
 Another inverse problem is 2D tomographic image reconstruction.
 The possibility to use learned iterative networks, like \ac{LISTA}, for this inverse problem is mentioned in \cite{Jin:2017aa}.
 However, the paper does not implement such an architecture.
 Instead, it moves on to observe that the normal operator $\FwdOp^*\FwdOp$ in this setting is a convolution type operator, i.e., it is smoothing of order~1, which follows from the fact that $\FwdOp$ is the ray transform.
 Hence, a single \ac{LISTA} layer has the form of a filtering followed by pointwise non-linearity.
 This in turn serves as a motivation for a post-processing based approach in which a U-Net is trained to improve upon \ac{FBP} reconstructions (FBPConvNet), i.e., the \ac{LISTA} architecture is merely used as a way to motivate the use of U-Net as a post-processing step.
-The first example of using a learned iterative method for solving more general inverse problems, including deconvolution and tomographic image reconstruction, appeared in \cite{Adler:2017aa}.
-The architecture here is given by unrolling a gradient descent scheme for minimising a differentiable objective representing a penalised (regularised) least-squares fidelity term.
+First examples of using a learned iterative network for solving more general inverse problems, appeared for deconvolution \cite{Kobler:2017aa} and tomographic image reconstruction in \cite{Adler:2017aa}.
+The architectures here are given by unrolling a gradient descent scheme for minimising a differentiable objective representing a penalised (regularised) least-squares fidelity term.
 The forward operator is here replaceable in a plug-and-play manner.
-Such a network was then trained end-to-end for 2D tomographic image reconstruction.
+Such networks were then trained end-to-end for 2D tomographic image reconstruction.

-It is also worth mentioning early work on recurrent inference machines that dates back to 2015\footnote{\href{https://openreview.net/forum?id=HkSOlP9lg}{https://openreview.net/forum?id=HkSOlP9lg}}.
-This work, which later appeared as a pre-print \cite{Putzky:2017aa}, essentially considers a learned iterative network for performing various linear image processing tasks.
+It is also worth mentioning early work on recurrent inference machines that dates back to early work from 2015, which later appeared as a pre-print two years later \cite{Putzky:2017aa}.
+This survey essentially considers a learned iterative network for performing various linear image processing tasks.
 The examples given are image denoising and super-resolution.
 The reader may also consult \cite[Table~1]{Monga:2021aa} that lists publications where learned iterative networks are used for performing various signal and image processing tasks.